omgwenxx/machine_learning/assignment3/app/submission/README.md

 # Face Recognition Model Inversion

+This project build with different files.
+Separate python files are run to achieve different tasks.

 1. prepare.py - *Use to separate raw dataset into desirable ratio.*
-2. inversion_softmax.ipynb - *Training and inverting softmax model with processed data*
+2. implement.py - *Training model with processed data and saving model in .pt file.*
-3. inversion_MLP.ipynb - *Training and inverting MLP model with processed data*
-4. inversion_dae.ipynb - *Training and inverting DAE model with processed data*
-5. inversion_CNN.ipynb - *Training and inverting CNN model with processed data*
+3. network.py - *network definitions using pytorch.*

 ## Installation